urbanopt/urbanopt-example-geojson-project/README.md

   part of the OpenStudio SDK.

 The
-example project has different projects based on the geometry creation methods for buildings, such as the
+example project has different projects based on the geometry method used to create buildings, such as the
 `default project`, `createbar project` and the `floorspace project`.
 There are commands to run, post process and delete these project described as